 Ecology of tropical rain forests and dry forests.
 We will explore physical and biological factors that result in formation of these forests, effect of human impacts on these forests, effectiveness of management of these forests and the future of these forests in Costa Rica in the field.

-Prerequisites: ENVS 722 [Min Grade: C] (Can be taken Concurrently)
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: ENVS 722 [Min Grade: C] (Can be taken Concurrently)